srl-labs/clab-api-server/README.md

     # Optional: Specify a group whose members bypass ownership checks (e.g., "clab_superusers")
     # Leave empty ("") to disable superuser functionality.
     SUPERUSER_GROUP=""

+    # Optional: Specify a group whose members can use the API
+    # The API group name, if not defined, the user needs to be in clab_admins group
+    API_USER_GROUP=clab_api

     # --- Containerlab ---
     # Specify the container runtime clab should use (e.g., docker, podman).
 Defaults to 'docker'.